Lisamarie73187/goal-tracker/README.md

 ## Overview

-An application to help you keep track of your goals and view your goal progress.
+Full Stack web application to help you keep track of your goals and view your goal progress.

 ## Tech Stack